 But there were also days where I was completely demotivated or uninspired.
 I had no drive to write, let alone to study.
 There were many factors that brought me down – software license expires, no interview call for the job I applied, no respond from the publisher after I pitched my idea and story, and then comes fasting month in June that had absorbed almost half of the energy.
-Then I lost my old essay books from school, which I had kept for many years as a self-motivation.
+Then I lost my old essay books from school which I had kept for many years as a self-motivation.
 Then there’s a novel contest, but I find the deadline was too short.
-Eventually, it boils down to this moment where all of a sudden, I had the courage to write this post.
+Eventually, it boils down to this moment where all of a sudden, I had the motivation to write this post.

 They make me want to write – again.

-I had learned a lot from these people, especially about life perspectives, the creative world, and the craft of writing.
+I had learned a lot from these people, especially about life perspectives, the creative world and the craft of writing.
 These are the names that inspired me:

 Devon Mills (now known as Devon Pass).

 Cassie is a blogger at ‘Witty Title Here‘, who is also a feminist writer.
-She is my another favourite person; her blog was one of the first that I bookmarked since I started blogging in 2013.
+She is my another favorite person; her blog was one of the first that I bookmarked since I started blogging in 2013.
 She literally made me wanted to start my own blog.
-I became a member in one of her self-built community called ‘Introversion Unite’ and from that moment onwards, I knew we always had something in common.
-I enjoyed reading her interviews, her life journey, and her way of writing based on her own perspective in many aspects of life.
+I became a member in one of her self-built community called ‘Introversion Unite’ and from that moment onward, I knew we always had something in common.
+I enjoyed reading her interviews, her life journey and her way of writing based on her own perspective in many aspects of life.
 And, she took nice photos, too!
 Cassie, you are such an inspiration to me.
 Keep doing what you are doing, because you are just great at being, you!

-Chris is an entrepreneur, traveller, blogger and speaker.
+Chris is an entrepreneur, traveler, blogger and speaker.
 He is also an author of The Art of Non-Conformity blog and book.
 He writes about personal development and life planning, entrepreneurship and other kinds of unconventional work including his travel and adventure.
-He was on his mission of RTW trip and has visited a total of 193 countries (yes, 193!).
+He was on his mission of RTW trip and had visited a total of 193 countries (yes, 193!).
 To me, he is like the Yoda version of my passion.

 Jeff is the author of his best-selling book, The Art of Work.
 He shared his reflections on writing and life and had successfully built many like-minded and inspiring community who shared the same passion.
-His writing is realistic; always helpful in giving advice for those longing to pursue their dream.
+His writing is realistic and always helpful in giving advice for those longing to pursue their dream.
 I own almost all of his books, in which he had been the greatest mentor to me in the art of writing and living a meaningful life.
 (At the point of writing this post, I am attending his book study through his weekly live broadcast).

 Austin is a writer who draws.
 He created art with his words, and wrote books with pictures.
 His best-selling illustrated books include Steal Like An Artist and Show Your Work.
 His art is simplistic, yet engaging.
 With Austin, there’s always something new that I will learn; and he inspired me to further develop my creative passion.
 I always love reading his newsletters where he offers his insightful tips and findings, sharing about his mentors and the books he read.
 I also read his books several times.

 Liz has inspired me from the day I watched the ‘Eat, Pray, Love’ movie.
 I started to research more about her and followed her ever since through her books, social pages and podcast.
 I am currently reading her self-help book, Big Magic: Creative Living Beyond Fear and hope to share the review soon.
-She never failed to be such an inspiration to me, even by just reading her thoughts through her Facebook page.
-Her writings always resonate to how I felt about my life, about the painful processes that I had in writing.
+She never failed to be such an inspiration to me, even by just reading her thoughts through her social media page.
+Her writings always resonate to how I felt about my life and about the painful processes that I had in writing.
 Her words always encouraged me to continue pursuing the creative life.